 CNL is proposing to decommission and leave the reactor in place at the Whiteshell site.
 All fuel and liquids have been removed, and what remains are the structural components of the reactor, such as the vessel and piping.

 CNL’s proposed approach – in-situ decommissioning – will provide a safe, secure and effective disposal solution for the existing contaminated below-grade building.
-This approach minimizes the risks to the health, safety and security of the public, workers and the environment.
+This approach allows CNL to decommission the WR-1 Building in a safe, compliant manner that reduces the need for interim storage and continued human intervention and provides protection of the public and the environment.
 It avoids the necessity of transporting contaminated components and finding another location and facility for disposal.

 Development of Dry Storage concept which is used at all major nuclear facilities in Canada as well as around the world.
 AECL developed many technologies that have become the nuclear industry standard, including the dry storage concept for spent fuel using concrete canisters.
 This concept is now used across Canada as well as around the world.